xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 1. `ServerMode`, `ServerView` and `InstantFeedback` will drive your `DBA` crazy, if used incorrectly
 1. Aim for UX first and stay with `Client` mode as much as you can
 1. You really need good reasons for `CQRS`.
 It adds **loads** of performance, but increases complexity and maintenance a **lot**
-1. Database `VIEWS` are cheaper from maintainance perspective than `CQRS`
+1. Database `VIEWS` are cheaper from maintenance perspective than `CQRS`

 I didn't even dig into execution plans or something special database wise.
 That is totally out of scope of this post.
 One thing I always recomend is: stick with the `Client` `DataAccessMode` as long as you can, esp. for smaller record sets.
 It will perform really well, if you keep an eye on *chatty* requests (N+1).